MarkD833/RCBUS-68xxx/boards/RC207-68000_BOOTROM_RAM/readme.md

 This memory board requires a software write to remap the memory chips.

 This is very much a prototype at the moment and I need to see if the manual write works or causes issues.

+**NOTE:** Work on this board has been abandoned after the success of RC208 which switches ROM & RAM automatically.